 The crepe is ready to be flipped once the top is completely dry and the sides pull away from the pan.
 Guide a spatula gently under the crepe, flip, and cook for 30 seconds more.

-Citrus Cream Cheese filling: I like stuffing my crepes with both savory and sweet fillings, but this citrus cream cheese is my most favorite stuffing of all.
+Citrus Cream Cheese filling for crepes: I like stuffing my vegan crepes with both savory and sweet fillings, but this citrus cream cheese is my most favorite stuffing of all.
 It needs just four ingredients and you can mix it in a bowl in under a minute flat.